-- How to decide where you would like to go on vacation.
+- How to decide where to go on vacation.

-- Resources that will help make your booking process easier.
+- Resources that will make your booking process easier.

 - The essential checklist of what to do and not forget before leaving.